autoloadnextpost/auto-load-next-post/CONTRIBUTING.md

 If you think something could be improved and you're able to do so, make your changes and submit a Pull Request.
 We'll be pleased to get it :)

+If you are making Javascript changes for the frontend then please edit the developer version of the Javascript.
+To test with the developer version you need to make sure that you have **ALNP_DEV_DEBUG** set as true in your *wp-config.php* file.

 ### How to submit a PR
 * Fork the repository on GitHub.
 * Make the changes to your forked repository.